DataDog/integrations-extras/ns1/README.md

 ## Service Checks

-The NS1 integration sends the following service check after each run: ns1.can_connect returns CRITICAL if the Agent fails to receive a 200 from the NS1 API endpoint or returns OK if all endpoints respond properly.
+The NS1 integration sends the following service check after each run:

+`ns1.can_connect` returns CRITICAL if the Agent fails to receive a 200 response code from the NS1 API endpoint or returns OK if all endpoints respond properly.

 ## Events